apache/incubator-hugegraph-ai/hugegraph-llm/README.md

     python3 -m hugegraph_llm.demo.rag_web_demo --host 127.0.0.1 --port 18001
     ```

-- Or start the gradio interactive demo of **Text2Gremlin**, you can start with the following command, and open http://127.0.0.1:8002 after starting.
-You can also change the default host `0.0.0.0` and port `8002` as above.
+6. Or start the gradio interactive demo of **Text2Gremlin**, you can start with the following command, and open http://127.0.0.1:8002 after starting.
+You can also change the default host `0.0.0.0` and port `8002` as above. (🚧ing)
     ```bash
     python3 -m hugegraph_llm.demo.gremlin_generate_web_demo
    ```

-- After starting the web demo, the config file `.env` will be automatically generated.
+7. After starting the web demo, the config file `.env` will be automatically generated.
 You can modify its content in the web page.
 Or modify the file directly and restart the web application.

     (Optional)To regenerate the config file, you can use `config.generate` with `-u` or `--update`.
     ```bash